AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/test.md

 1. The AEM Content Fragment Console loads with the local version of the extension injected into it for testing, and hot-reload changes for as long as the local App Builder app is running.

+>[!IMPORTANT]
+>
-Remember, when using this approach, the extension under development only impacts your experience, and all other users of the AEM Content Fragment console access it without the injected extension.
+>Remember, when using this approach, the extension under development only impacts your experience, and all other users of the AEM Content Fragment console access it without the injected extension.

 ## Test stage builds